 The Country Bookshop, 140 NW Broad St., Southern Pines, announces its upcoming author events.
 Call 692-3211 for information.

--- Aberdeen Parks and Recreation Department is sponsoring these activities.
+- Aberdeen Parks and Recreation Department sponsors the following activities.
 Call 944-5902 for registration, information and fees.

 Wednesdays: 9 to 12 noon.
 Art classes.
 Participants must provide their own materials.